Up to 50% off sofas & mattresses — limited‑time deals.

 Quick Decision Framework for Choosing a Power Reclining Sofa

-• Room fit first: If you’re tight on space or need clear walkways, prioritize a space-saving reclining design and verify the fully reclined depth in the spec sheet.
+• Room fit first: If space is tight or you need clear walkways, prioritize a space-saving reclining design and verify the fully reclined depth before you buy.

-• Body fit second: Choose the seat depth/height that lets your hips sit back while your feet stay supported; add power headrest if you read/TV-watch reclined.
+• Body fit second: Choose seat depth and seat height that let your hips sit back while your feet stay supported.
+If you read or watch TV reclined, a power headrest is often worth it.

 Common Power Recliner Mistakes and How to Avoid Them